acnelexh/kitti-vild/models/official/detection/projects/vild/README.md

 Run ./bin/pre_process_kitti to combine kitti dataset (images) with sample.json Run ./bin/main_kitti to start training
 Need to modified total_steps in configs/kitti.yaml for training.
 (It also has other parameters for training.)

+# Models location
+All the models and json file are saved under /data/vild. /data/vild/models contain models for vild. kitti_180000 is the kitti-model without training. kitti_model contain the train kitti model. resnet50_vild is the original lvis train vild.